 A country that is working on providing better customer service that is launching unicorns and SMEs, thereby cultivating a robust, diverse workplace which is ready for an AI-driven world will achieve the numbers stated above and possibly even more.
 Canada is now more proactively seeking out startups from around the world to enter their market and collaborate with them.
 A decision-making engine like LOCUS can make an immeasurable difference in the way Canadian trade works.
 The movement of the economy is directly tied to the movements of goods on-ground.
 LOCUS’ excellent logistics automation system can enable that with velocity and effectiveness.

 AI algorithms can also predict and detect the malfunctions within due time and resolve them of their own accord.
 This gives birth to a more resilient and robust infrastructure that can withstand all sorts of bugs and malware.
 Consumer companies can save a lot of time and effort if AI handles complex analytics and budget management.

 Imagine the extent of productivity and efficiency if wearable devices notify companies of the increase in demands in real time so they are able to alter their production process immediately.
 It ensures solid procurement practices and stronger relationships with suppliers that are a must if a company wishes to survive in the goods and services industry.

-Typically, Canadian startups are implementing AI in fields as diverse as Fintech, business analytics, life sciences; autonomous vehicles etc. With predictive maintenance of equipment, yield optimization, procurement and spend analytics, and inventory and parts optimization, AI is beautiful and effective if put to good and optimal use.
+Typically, Canadian startups are implementing AI in fields as diverse as Fintech, business analytics, life sciences; autonomous vehicles etc. With predictive maintenance of equipment, yield and fleet optimization, procurement and spend analytics, and inventory and parts optimization, AI is beautiful and effective if put to good and optimal use.